 1966

-The USSR launched Luna 1966A, which was tentatively identified as a Lunar orbiter mission by outside observers; the SL-6/A-2-e launcher failed to get the spacecraft to Earth orbit.
+The USSR reportedly launched Luna 1966A, tentatively identified by NASA as a Lunar orbiter mission; the SL-6/A-2-e launcher failed to get the spacecraft to Earth orbit.

 1993

-CERN (the European Organization for Nuclear Research) announced that the World Wide Web, an information access system it had developed for disseminating scientific results across the Internet, will be free to everyone.
+CERN (the European Organization for Nuclear Research) announced the World Wide Web, an information access system it developed for disseminating scientific results across the Internet, would be free to everyone, placing the software in the public domain.

 1996 04:31:00 GMT